veyon/docs/installation/silent-installation-on-windows.rst

 Introduction
 ------------

-The NSIS installers provided by the iTALC project can be run in silent mode.
+The NSIS installers provided by the Veyon project can be run in silent mode.
 This is useful for automated deployments in larger environments and should integrate easily with most software distribution mechanisms.

 By passing the command line parameter "/S" to the installer all operations will be performed silently.
 The same applies to the uninstaller.